 In order to continue saving the souls, could you imagine that the church in the picture needs first a lifeline from the neighboring community, which successfully thriving in the digital culture as overcoming the disruptions came with the digital revolution?
 We now must learn to build a bridge across the dark wave from the community, not the other way around.

 How can you tell if your own church has silos to buster?
 Find out, FIRST, if you have a collaborative communication platform enabling your ministry leadership to use it internally and capable of direct communications with your neighboring community members.
-The communication layer of your ministry foundation is an essence to the culturalization of your church in the digital culture.
+The communication layer of your ministry foundation is an essence of the culturalization of your church in the digital culture.
 It shouldn’t be one-directional but many-to-many communications.
-SECOND, find out if your church must invites and includes those from your neighboring community, who are not members of your congregation, as ministry team members for any ministry projects.
+SECOND, find out if your church must invite and includes those from your neighboring community, who are not members of your congregation, as ministry team members for any ministry projects.
 Why did your ministry projects fail lately even after all those resources allocated to them?
 You didn’t simply have the cultural competencies necessary to invite and welcome seekers and make them feel belonged to your congregation.
 We must shatter the illusionary silos that we still have such competencies in our congregation.
 We don’t anymore.
 We need to bring them in from the outside.
 We must learn to find those who have such competencies and thrive in today’s culture and work together builds a bridge between the church and the community.
 We also learn to find and use practical competencies, like today’s technological ministry solutions, in order to speed up the process.

 Churches used to be swayed by a big vocal voice in the congregation.
 Now, data-driven transparency help solves the blind-men-and-the-elephant problem.
 Creatively designed landing pages with the sole purpose of collecting meaning data should be one of the main focuses of your church website, but the principle of it should be focused as one of the main elements of any ministry gathering such as a welcoming dinner, a music event, the new member gathering, and so on.
 Your ministry team should discover, for example, why a church member is not coming back anymore.
 If necessary, you should get such information through those people who are/were close to the person.
 The purpose is not to punish or blame someone but to improve the experience of people with your next ministry.

 THIRD, your congregation has the tendency to believe a given problem or issue is someone else’s responsibility, not their own.
 This symptom is very hard to counter in the past.
-With aid by a collaborative team communication platform, it can be tackled easily with cross-functional collaboration.
+With aid from a collaborative team communication platform, it can be tackled easily with cross-functional collaboration.
 When a given ministry project, for example, is under execution by a certain ministry team, but if all the communications and resources shared among them can be transparently shown to everyone on board with the communication platform, and they are also accountable for checking and giving inputs and feedbacks to the said ministry project, the impregnable silos can be conquered down.

 We must remind ourselves that cultural changes within the congregation will always be slower and more multifaceted than the technological changes that require them.
 That makes it even more critical for congregational leaders to take a proactive stance on the digitalization of their churches.
-In order to achieve the resilience and agility you need, you should work from the community for the sake of community as embracing risks but adopting a new paradigm and technological ministry competencies to ignite your emerging ministries.
+In order to achieve the resilience and agility you need, you should work from the community for the sake of the community as embracing risks but adopting a new paradigm and technological ministry competencies to ignite your emerging ministries.

 Share this article